ragavvenkatesan/yann/README.md

 5. Data handling capabilities.
     I have also provided a wrapper to skdata's dataset interface (under construction, as of now, I have cifar10, mnist,             caltech101) with boilerplate samples for all of them.
+6. [new] Data visualization capabilities.
+    Visualize the activities of select images ( random ) from the trainset on each layer after select number of epochs of training.
+Also view filters after select number of epochs.

 and many others ....